IMPORTANT EVENT INFORMATION

 - Please use the festival shuttle buses provided by Splendour.
 They are the fastest and safest way to travel to and from the event.

-- If you drive to the event, use the venue day carpark.
+- If you drive to the event, you must use the venue car parks.
 Do NOT park on nearby roadsides.
-Special Event traffic restrictions apply.
+Special Event traffic restrictions apply and will be enforced.
 Fines of $206 apply for illegal parking.

 - Don’t camp in unauthorised locations, especially nearby streets or land.
 Council Rangers will be issuing fines – maximum penalty exceeds $1,000 (Section 632 Local Government act 1993).